-Subtext: 'The Laxian Key' - for those who may wish to know - is the title of a short story first published in Galaxy Sci-Fi magazine very nearly sixty years ago.
+Subtext: 'The Laxian Key' - for those who may wish to know - is the title of a short story first published in Galaxy Sci-Fi magazine sixty years ago.

 Note: This is not the subject here.
 It only serves as a parallel for a far more real and urgent dilemma.

-The author was Robert Sheckley (1928-2005) and the storyline centred around the chance discovery of an indestructible alien artefact, a so-called 'free provider' dedicated to furnishing unlimited quantities of food for a race of other-worldly
+author was Robert Sheckley (1928-2005) and the storyline centred around the chance discovery of an indestructible alien artefact, a so-called 'free producer' dedicated to furnishing unlimited quantities of food for a race of other-worldly beings.
+Once activated,

 And it can only be shut down by using something called a Laxian Key, a device whose very nature and whereabouts had become well and truly lost with the passage